 At trial, a prosecutor would have to prove that you performed some physical act, with the intent to significantly hurt someone.
 This means that even if you did something that caused the fear listed in the statute above, if you never specifically intended to cause that fear, then you have not committed an assault under the above definition.

-The legal process is extraordinarliy complicated and can vary greatly depending on the charges, the jurisdiction, and the facts at issue in your case.
+The legal process is extraordinarily complicated and can vary greatly depending on the charges, the jurisdiction, and the facts at issue in your case.
 Competent legal advice can help you understand what you're up against.
-If you have questions about criminal procedure, or you've been charged with a crime, it's a good idea to contact an experienced criminal defense attorney.
+If you have questions about criminal procedure, or you've been charged with a crime, it's a good idea to contact an experienced criminal defense attorney in your area.